RichardFelix/HLSv2/README.md

         -Optional theme can be chosen from these three choices ( 'dark', 'light', 'neon') -if no theme is chosen HLS will color it with the default array of colors

+.setTheme( String theme )
+        -Will change theme for your chart object

+.draw()
+        -Will draw chart to HTML page